How to retrieve data in bulk using Python x Backlog API

 To get a list of categories

-If you are using customer names as categories, you may want to manage them.
+If you're using customer names or similar information as categories, you might want to manage them in a more organized way.

-You can get them all at once by simply tweaking the user acquisition code mentioned above, so try using it.
+You can retrieve them all at once by slightly modifying the user acquisition code mentioned earlier, so please try using it.

 import csv import requests # Get categories def fetch_categories(api_key, project_id): url = f"https://<subdomain>/api/v2/projects/{project_id}/categories" params = { "apiKey": api_key } response = requests.get(url, params=params) if response.status_code == 200: return response.json() else: print("Failed to get categories:", response.text) return None # Format json file def json_to_csv(json_data): csv_data = [] for item in json_data: category_id = item['id'] category_name = item['name'] csv_data.append([category_id, category_name]) return csv_data # Output to csv file def main(): api_key = "<APIキーを記載> " project_id = "<Enter your project ID>" categories = fetch_categories(api_key, project_id) if categories: csv_data = json_to_csv(categories) with open('categories.csv', mode='w', newline='') as file: csv_writer = csv.writer(file) csv_writer.writerow(['id', 'name']) # Output the header row csv_writer.writerows(csv_data) print("Category data output to categories.csv") else: print("Category data could not be retrieved") if __name__ == "__main__": main()